frqnck/apt.js/README.md

 Minimalist, fast, rather-slim and pretty concise JavaScript library.
 Provides the flavour of both *jQuery* and *RequireJS* without the payload. ***Small enough to be embedded in any first-byte***.

-> We have use this in production on Info.com and other properties since early 2009.
-It allowed use to reduce the payloads of our pages considerably to a just a few KBs and the number of subsequent includes/requests to just a few.
-Gave us immediate page rendering as it is non-blocking, reduced bandwich consumption. great with mobile traffic...
+> We have used this in production on Info.com and other properties since early 2009.
+It allowed us to reduce the payloads of our pages considerably to a just a few KBs and the number of subsequent includes/requests to just a few.
+Gave us immediate page rendering as it is non-blocking, reduced bandwidth consumption, and is great with mobile traffic...

 **Apt** stands for "Array Prototype Touchdown" :football:

 ## Instalation

-Ideally the content of `dist/apt.min.js` would be embedded right into the `<head>`of your page, below your CSS declaration however feel free to add it whichever way you want.
+Ideally, the content of `dist/apt.min.js` would be embedded right into the `<head>`of your page, below your CSS declaration however feel free to add it whichever way you want.

 You can also copy & paste the code block below: